Celestial navigation: Example

-An example illustrating the concept behind the intercept method for determining one's position is shown to the right.
-(Two other common methods for determining one's position using celestial navigation are the longitude by chronometer and ex-meridian methods.)
+An example illustrating the concept behind the intercept method for determining position is shown to the right.
+(Two other common methods for determining one's position using celestial navigation are longitude by chronometer and ex-meridian methods.)
 In the adjacent image, the two circles on the map represent lines of position for the Sun and Moon at 12:00 GMT on October 29, 2005.
 At this time, a navigator on a ship at sea measured the Moon to be 56° above the horizon using a sextant.
 Ten minutes later, the Sun was observed to be 40° above the horizon.
 Lines of position were then calculated and plotted for each of these observations.
 Since both the Sun and Moon were observed at their respective angles from the same location, the navigator would have to be located at one of the two locations where the circles cross.

 In this case, the navigator is either located on the Atlantic Ocean, about 350 nmi west of Madeira, or in South America, about 90 nmi southwest of Asunción, Paraguay.
 In most cases, determining which of the two intersections is the correct one is obvious to the observer because they are often thousands of miles apart.
 As it is unlikely that the ship is sailing across South America, the position in the Atlantic is the correct one.
 Note that the lines of position in the figure are distorted because of the map's projection; they would be circular if plotted on a globe.

-An observer at the Gran Chaco point would see the Moon at the left of the Sun, and an observer in the Madeira point would see the Moon at the right of the Sun.
+An observer at the Gran Chaco point would see the Moon at the left of the Sun, and an observer at the Madeira point would see the Moon at the right of the Sun.

 Angular measurement

-Accurate angle measurement evolved over the years.
+Accurate angle measurement has evolved over the years.
 One simple method is to hold the hand above the horizon with one's arm stretched out.
-The angular width of the little finger is just over 1.5 degrees elevation at extended arm's length and can be used to estimate the elevation of the Sun from the horizon plane and therefore estimate the time until sunset.
-The need for more accurate measurements led to the development of a number of increasingly accurate instruments, including the kamal, astrolabe, octant and sextant.
+The angular width of the little finger is just over 1.5 degrees at extended arm's length and can be used to estimate the elevation of the Sun from the horizon plane and therefore estimate the time until sunset.
+The need for more accurate measurements led to the development of a number of increasingly accurate instruments, including the kamal, astrolabe, octant, and sextant.
 The sextant and octant are most accurate because they measure angles from the horizon, eliminating errors caused by the placement of an instrument's pointers, and because their dual-mirror system cancels relative motions of the instrument, showing a steady view of the object and horizon.